Automattic/block-experiments/bundler/resources/a8c-event/readme.txt

 ## Source and Support

-This block is no longer under active development and will not be receiving new features.
+This block is no longer under active development.
+Bug reports will be fixed, but no new features will be added.

 Full source is available at the Github repo: <a href="https://github.com/Automattic/block-experiments">https://github.com/Automattic/block-experiments</a>